aphecetche/galo/README.md

 The `convert` command so far can only get from clusters in YAML format to clusters in HTML(SVG really) format.

 The `create` command generate a cluster at given position within a detection element.
-Used to observe the charge distribution, and to fed known clusters to the clustering.
+Used to observe the charge distribution, and to feed known clusters to the clustering.